rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 PROTIP: Configure one plug-in at a time.
 This makes it easier to troubleshoot.

-0. If you click "Install the Recommended", you'll see:
+0. DO NOT click "Install the Recommended".
+But if you do, you'll see:

    <amp-img width="650" height="206" alt="jenkins-recommended-plugins-650x206" src="https://cloud.githubusercontent.com/assets/300046/15395245/2e9ac3a2-1d94-11e6-8c12-e9dbcc261d1f.jpg"></amp-img>

-### View Plug-ins #

-0. Switch to Terminal to open a new command line window.
-0. Navigate to the Jenkins folder:

-   <pre><strong>
-   cd ~/.jenkins
-   cd plugins
-   ls -al
-   </strong></pre>

-   NOTE: Each plug-in has a <strong>.jpi</strong> binary file for each folder which contains a META-INF and WEB-INF folder.

 ### Create First Admin User #